MisterAaronWong/MechaCar_Statistical_Analysis/README.md

 ![lmsum](Resources/lmsum.png)

 ## Summary Statistics on Suspension Coils
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
+From the below image that examines all 3 lots, we can see that the suspension coils have a variance of 62.29356 PSI.
+This is within the requirement for the variance not exceeding 100 PSI.

 ![total](Resources/total.png)

+When looking at each of the 3 lots individually however, we can see that Lot 3 shows a significantly higher variance than Lots 1 and 2.
+Lot 3's variance at 170.2861224 far exceeds the 100 PSI mandate.
+Meanwhile, the variance in Lots 1 and 2 are much closer in number and appear to be on the opposite side of the variance spectrum.
+Therefore, we can safely conclude that Lot 3 is disproportionally affecting the variance level when looking at the lot data together as a whole.

 ![lot](Resources/lot.png)